microsoft/knowledge-extraction-recipes-forms/Scenarios/Informative_Image_Selection_FR_Pattern/README.md

 Initially, we make use of a Training Pipeline to train a custom Form Recognizer model to detect and extract metadata from clapperboard images, as the default service may not perform well on this type of data.
 The Training pipeline consists of the following steps:

-- A Train step - Train a Custom From Recognizer model
+- A Train Step - Train a Custom From Recognizer model
 - An Evaluation Step - Evaluate model performance on a test dataset
 - A Register Step - Register the Trained model to the Azure Machine Learning workspace